All Episodes

 The chin is too heavy.

-Johnny Carson, but they still forced him out, too, didn't they?
+That's the point, Johnny Carson, but they still forced him out, too, didn't they?

 I still maintain that Carson, you know, the image, I'm not trying to disrupt the image.

-I mean, uh the image is that Carson, you know, picked it and chose it and decided when to go.
+I mean, the image is that Carson, you know, picked it and chose it and decided when to go.

-And I don't doubt that he was ready to go, but I don't, you know, these are these are very, very important franchises.
+But I don't, you know, these are very, very important franchises.

 And now you've got Letterman, and he's the dean.

-Anyway, Mr. Siller then continues.
+Well, anyway, Mr. Siller then continues.

-Jimmy Fallon's competitors or Leno's competitors haven't exactly hammered Obama, hardly a smidgen.
+Jimmy Fallon's competitors, or Leno's competitors, haven't exactly hammered Obama, hardly a smidgen.

 The paucity of Obama jokes is the dog that didn't bark.

-Like their news anchor counterparts, our hosts go gentle into that late night, despite their target-rich environment of this regime.
+Like their news anchor counterparts, our hosts go gentle into that late night despite their target-rich environment of this regime.

-With his pen and phone, our selfie absorbed presidents, one whacked uncle away from appointing himself supreme leader.
+With his pen and phone, our selfie-absorbed president's one whacked uncle away from appointing himself supreme leader.

 Remember, this is the head writer, former head writer for Johnny Carson, Raymond Siller.